 How do you survive in a small space with your partner?

 Try and get the weather right!
 Small-space living is so much more enjoyable when you can enjoy the outdoors.
-If you have a motorhome and have the option to be wherever you like, plan to spend winter in the far south of Europe or even North Africa, to get as much sunshine and warmth as you can, avoiding grey skies and weeks of rain further north (unless you’re into skiing of course!).
+If you have a motorhome and have the option to be wherever you like, plan to enjoy fulltime winter motorhome living in the far south of Europe or even North Africa, to get as much sunshine and warmth as you can, avoiding grey skies and weeks of rain further north (unless you’re into skiing of course!).

 Any tips for travelling with pets?